Mapped: Every country Trump has attacked or threatened in his tumultuous second term

 He had threatened to impose tariffs on Canada unless it increased its military spending and fortified its border security.

 His comments have sparked a furious backlash in the country and even sparked a boycott of American products.
-A poll conducted by Angus Reid poll last October suggested nearly half of Canadians (46%) want their government to approach the US as an "enemy or potential threat".
+A poll conducted by Angus Reid poll last October suggested nearly half of Canadians (46 per cent) want their government to approach the US as an "enemy or potential threat".

 Join our commenting forum